Academic

 Papers:

 - “Plutopopulism: Wealth and Trump’s Financial Base,” with Sean Kates, Eric Manning and Tali Mendelberg.
-Conditionally accepted at the American Political Science Review.
+American Political Science Review.
+Published online April 2, 2025.
+Altmetric Attention Score ranks article in #28 of 3,425 articles from APSR and in top 1% of 29 million research documents tracked.

 - “Can Tweets Kill a Movie?
 An Empirical Evaluation of the Bruno Effect,” with Alex Baron, Marlon Gerra, Katharine Lauderdale, Han Zhang.
 Computer Human Interaction 2010, April 10–15, 2010.
 Atlanta, Georgia, USA.